opalkonrad/copernicus_proxy/README.md

 python3.7 manage.py migrate
 ```

-To restart workers and task queue use the following commands (unfinished tasks will be restarted):
+To restart workers and reload task queue use the following commands (unfinished tasks will be restarted):

 ```
 python3.7 manage.py restartworkers <number_of_workers>